 Culture is what helps to define organizations these days.
 It gives employees pride in their jobs and a reason to stay.
 Your organization’s culture is a critical part of who you are.
 Don’t compromise it for anyone, not even a candidate with the perfect resume.

-Culture fit is one of the most important things to consider when hiring for any position within your organization, but that’s especially true for the C-level positions.
+Culture fit is one of the most important things to consider when hiring for any position within your organization.
 Look for a candidate who not only has proficient enough skills to manage their responsibilities but also a candidate who will be a meaningful addition to your existing culture.

 Mistake #10.
 Weighing past references too heavily.